 3. Then click on the Setting option in the Chrome browser.

 5. After that, you can see that Chrome will start checking for available updates automatically.

 6. If the update is available, update your chrome browser and install it.

 Method 2: Clear Cache and Cookies for Chrome browser

 We can always try to clear the chrome cache and cookies.
-If we are not clearing chrome cache and cookies then it can cause a lot of errors.
+If we are not clearing chrome cache and cookies, it can cause many errors.
 Follow our below steps.